 Entry-level Industrial Machinery Installation, Repair, and Maintenance Workers pay is $16.07/hour.
 Industrial machinery mechanics and machinery maintenance workers play vital roles in the manufacturing process.
 These careers appeal to people with an interest in electronics, technology and maintaining and repairing industrial machinery.
 Industrial machinery mechanics and machinery maintenance workers repair and maintain industrial production and machinery systems.

 Opportunities for advancement vary by specialty.
 The most highly skilled workers may be promoted to supervisor, master mechanic, or millwright.

 Non-Credit to Credit

-Graduates of this program are awarded a certificate.
-Enter the workforce or students who wish to complete an advanced degree may continue on to many Diploma and A.A.S. programs:
+Graduates of this program are awarded college credit.
+Enter the workforce or continue on to many Diploma and A.A.S. programs:

 - Safety glasses

 - T1-36 calculator or T1-83 series or better grafting calculator

 Education 2 Employment Program